Patternic10/EFA-ML/README.md

 ## Data provided in this repo:

-- The 56 high entropy carbides and their EFA values from density functional theory (DFT).
+- The 232 high entropy rare earth phosphates and their EFA values from density functional theory (DFT).
-- The 70 new Cr-containing carbides
+- Multicomponent rare earth phosphates for validation
-- Pre-fit models using the 56 data points with DFT-based labels.
+- Pre-fit models using the 233 data points with DFT-based labels.
 - Definitions of the predictor variable names `Predictor-Variable-Definitions.pdf`